PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 18:22:38
+Last updated: 2024-04-02 18:23:11
-Random Quote: The only true wisdom is in knowing you know nothing. - Isocrates
+Random Quote: The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails. - William Arthur Ward